-Pollens from trees and grasses are a common trigger for people with asthma that can exacerbate their symptoms.
+Pollens from trees and grasses are a common trigger for people with asthma that can worsen or flare-up asthma and hay fever symptoms.

-For many people in Australia with asthma or hay fever, August to March (or the dry season in tropical areas) is a difficult time.
+For many people in Australia with asthma or hay fever, August to March and with some grasses up to May, (or the dry season in tropical areas) is a challenging time.

-At this time of year there is often an increased amount of pollen in the air, which may trigger an asthma flare-up or attack.
-That can make life pretty uncomfortable.
+At these times of the year, there is often an increased amount of pollen in the air, that can make life uncomfortable or lead to hospitalisation.

-Problems with pollen are usually caused by grasses, weeds and trees which are wind pollinated.
-Australian native plants are usually less of an issue, although there are a few exceptions such as the Cypress Pine.
+Problems with pollen are usually caused by grasses, weeds, and trees which are wind-pollinated.
+Australian native plants are usually less of an issue, although there are a few exceptions such as the Cypress Pine and Australian Oak.

-Major thunderstorms during spring can make things even worse because the combination of pollen, moisture and changes in air pressure leads to the bursting of pollen grains.
+Major thunderstorms during spring can make things even worse because the combination of pollen, moisture, and changes in air pressure leads to the bursting of pollen grains.
 This creates much smaller particles carrying the allergens that can be inhaled deep into the lungs.
-Pollen itself is too large to be inhaled into the lungs.
-This can lead to dramatic and serious asthma attacks in those who have not taken their asthma medications or may have undiagnosed asthma.
+Pollen itself is too large to be inhaled into the lungs, but the burst pollen can lead to dramatic and serious asthma attacks in those who have not taken their asthma or hay fever medications or may have undiagnosed asthma and hay fever.

 How do I avoid reacting to pollen?

-It is important to continue to take your preventer medication to reduce the likelihood of hay fever and asthma flare-ups and minimise the impact of pollen on seasonal asthma and allergy.
+It is important to continue to take your preventer medication for asthma and hay fever medication, to reduce the likelihood of hay fever and asthma flare-ups and minimise the impact of pollen on seasonal asthma and allergy.

-See your doctor to make sure your asthma is well controlled, and you are taking the right medications.
-This will reduce the chance that you will react to pollen.
+To reduce the chance of reacting to pollen, see your doctor to make sure your asthma is well controlled, take an Asthma Control Test, and ensure you are taking the right medications, with the right technique.
 If you still have problems, the following tips may help:

 - Stay indoors whenever possible during the peak pollen season, on windy days and during thunderstorms